Joint source-channel coding with feedback: Asymptotic expansions of the energy-distortion tradeoff

 Our next result generalizes \cite[Theorem 3]{polyanskiy2011minimumenergy}.
 Loosely speaking, it shows that the energy $E$, probability of error $\epsilon$ and distortion $d$ of the best non-feedback code satisfy

-I.e. source and channel dispersions add up, as in the usual (non-feedback) joint source-channel coding problem~\cite{wang2011dispersion,kostina2012jscc}.
-More precisely, we have the following: \begin{thm}[Asymptotics, no feedback] In the transmission of a stationary memoryless source (satisfying the assumptions A\ref{item:first}--A\ref{item:last}) over the AWGN channel, the minimum energy necessary for achieving probability $0< \epsilon<1$ of exceeding distortion $d$ satisfies, as $k \to \infty$,
+Note that in \eqref{eq:116a} source and channel dispersions add up, as in the usual (non-feedback) joint source-channel coding problem~\cite{wang2011dispersion,kostina2012jscc}.
+More precisely, we have the following: \begin{thm} In the transmission of $k$ samples of a stationary memoryless source (satisfying the assumptions A\ref{item:first}--A\ref{item:last}) over the AWGN channel, the minimum energy necessary for achieving probability $0< \epsilon<1$ of exceeding distortion $d$ satisfies, as $k \to \infty$,

 \end{thm}

 \begin{proof}